imsky/packdown/README.md

 ## What is Packdown?

 Packdown is a document format, a library, and a CLI tool that helps pack many files into one.
-Unlike zip, 7z, tar, or other archive formats, Packdown is human-readable and editable.
+Unlike zip, 7z, or tar, Packdown is human-readable and editable.
 It's a subset of Markdown so it's widely supported out of the box.
-Finally, every file in a Packdown document can be annotated, so instructions and explanations can be stored alongside the files they apply to.
+It's extensible and works in browsers, on servers, and on the command line.

-Packdown can be used for tutorials, boilerplate, configuration templates, literate programming, code snippets, and tons more.
-It's extensible and works in the browser and on the command line.
+Every file inside of a Packdown document can have a rich description.
+This makes Packdown documents useful as tutorials, templates, code snippet collections, etc. More than just a container, a Packdown document adds context to a file collection, providing utility to the reader, and reducing management complexity for the author.

 ## Structure